Mortgage Rates Today

 |Current||Weekly Change||Monthly Change|

-There are a few major reasons that interest rates for mortgages and other loans will probably keep climbing.
+There are a few reasons that interest rates for mortgages and other loans will probably keep climbing.
 Continued economic growth has prompted the Federal Reserve to implement steady increases in the prime rate, which is the rate that banks pay to borrow funds.
 As it becomes more costly for mortgage lenders to obtain money, they pass on their increased expenses to borrowers in the form of higher interest rates on mortgages and other kinds of credit.

 Should You Obtain a Mortgage Now?